How to Contribute to Code Development

 Small patches which fix a bug or provide a minor enhancement might be accepted without a Contributor License Agreement being completed.
 These contributions do not add functionality or new intellectual property in its generally accepted sense, and so are too insubstantial to be protected by copyright.
-These patches must not have any copyright or license attached to them.
+These patches need not have any copyright or license attached to them.

 Significant patches which provide a major enhancement, and Add-ons incorporated into the OpenNebula distribution require the completion of a Contributor License Agreement.
 These contributions add functionality or new intellectual property in its generally accepted sense, and so have to be protected by copyright.
 These contributions must have a copyright attached to them.
 Before we can merge these contributions, you will need to read and agree to our Individual Contributor License Agreement.
 If you are contributing on behalf of a company, an authorized representative of your company should sign a Corporate Contributor License Agreement.
 You can send us a PDF version of the completed and signed agreement, or contact us to send you simple electronic forms through Echosign.
 All accepted contributions will be released as part of OpenNebula under the Apache v2.0 license.